article by Dieter Luske

 Simple, yet effective Mind Self Help Techniques

 I will discuss a number of techniques.
-Some techniques can be applied while you have a stress, anxiety or depression attack, others are designed to modify your thinking, awareness, behavior and lifestyle and can only be successful implemented at a time when you are mentally able and motivated.
+Some techniques can be applied while you have a stress, anxiety or depression attack, others are designed to modify your thinking, awareness, behaviour and lifestyle and can only be successful implemented at a time when you are mentally able and motivated.

 For most people, 'episodes' are not constant, but you are aware that from time to time, you are suffering a stressful episode.
 Once this has happened to you a few times, the first step for you to get better is to admit that you have an “issue” with stress, anxiety or depression.